ss11mik/KNBH/README.md

   <img src="/img/orly.png?raw=true">
 </p>

+## Note: As of 18/05/2023, this script stopped working due to new protection from scraping in KolejNet IS which requires a variable symbol to list room inhabitants.
+Hence this project becomes archived.

 ## Description

 Define woman as a person with surname ending with `á` or firstname ending with `a` or `e`.
 The script searches persons on the specified floor and block defined by user via parameters.
 Women are displayed with red bold color.